 In-Person Comment at City Hall

-- As of August 13, 2021, in-person comment will be accepted at City Hall for items on the agenda if public comment is noted on the agenda.
-A limited number of people will be allowed inside City Hall at one time and will cycle in and out to provide comments.
+- In-person comment is accepted at City Hall for items on the agenda if public comment is noted on the agenda.

 - Video of the live broadcast will be displayed outside for viewing.
-Individuals waiting to comment in the hallway will be able to hear and/or see the meeting.
+Individuals waiting to comment in the hallway will be able to hear and/or see the meeting live.